Art Festivals in Scottsdale

 During Canal Convergence, Scottsdale Public Art partners with Salt River Project to put on a show of Art + Water + Light for ten amazing days and nights.
 The event features large-scale contemporary public art installations positioned along the banks of the Arizona Canal at the Scottsdale Waterfront.
 Also during Canal Convergence, there are interactive activities, live music, and performances along the canal banks between Scottsdale Road and Goldwater.
 You can expect to see artists at work, live dance demonstrations, and free workshops on a variety of topics.
 There also are stations set up for art making if you’d like to unleash your creative side.
 This event takes place in November.

-This two-day event held at the Scottsdale Civic Center Park showcases work from more than 150 prolific artists from across the country.
+This free, two-day event held at the Scottsdale Civic Center Park showcases work from more than 150 prolific artists from across the country.
 It specializes in one-of-a-kind works of art in the photography, painting, sculptures, ceramics, and metal arts genres.
 ArtFest of Scottsdale also offers live music, readings by local authors, a kids’ zone for activities, and food in a sculptured garden setting.
 This event occurs in November.

 Sunday A’Fair is a series of 10 free outdoor concerts by local Valley musicians that takes place on the plush lawn at Scottsdale Civic Center Park.
 Patrons bring their blankets and picnic baskets for lounging and easy listening.
 For shoppers, there are arts and crafts booths located throughout the park.
 There also are docent-led sculpture tours and free admission to the Scottsdale Museum of Contemporary Art.
 This event occurs on select Sundays from January through early April.

 I would be remiss if I didn’t mention the famed Scottsdale ArtWalk, which is held every Thursday night from 7 p.m. to 9 p.m. in Scottsdale’s historic Arts District.
 The ArtWalk is a casual evening where downtown galleries host special exhibits, artist demonstrations and live entertainment.
-Themed ArtWalks, such as the Native Spirit and Art in Motion events, are held on select Thursday nights.
+Themed ArtWalks, such as the Native Spirit and Contemporary events, are held on select Thursday nights.
 This free event takes place year-round.

 So, pick a special event (or two, or three) and celebrate the art you love in Scottsdale, Arizona.